 Capitol Hill Neighbourhood

 The Capitol Hill Neighbourhood is the city’s most popular nightlife and entertainment district, and it is the best way to finish your first day in the city.
-Visitors love the counterculture, music, and LGBT scene in the neighbourhood.
+Visitors love the counterculture, music, and LGBT scene in the neighborhood.

 Do you love Nirvana?
 This district is the birthplace of Nirvana and the grunge scene.
 You can still visit some of the places where the scene started.
-If you love grunge music, you have to have this on your Seattle 2 day itinerary.
+If you love grunge music, you have to have this on your Seattle 2-day itinerary.

 Seattle in 2 Days: Day Two